the-turing-way/the-turing-way/book/website/community-handbook/fireside-chat/fireside-chat-roles.md

 (ch-fireside-chat-roles-chair)=
 ## Chair - Opens the Session

-One of The Turing Way team members will open the panel, welcoming the audience, introducing The Turing Way and the Fireside Chat, and setting the norm (CoC, Etherpad, chat, question process).
+One of *The Turing Way* team members will open the panel, welcoming the audience, introducing *The Turing Way* and the Fireside Chat, and setting the norm (CoC, Etherpad, chat, question process).
 They’ll thank the co-hosts and pass the ‘mic’ to them.
 Here is a [suggested script](https://docs.google.com/document/d/1U41vfHQ0Ks0HfgE8mreaXhrRsfviKBr9Cr3V4DJ644c/edit).
 Norm setting here means, making sure that the opening script includes these details:

 * We have CoC that applies to the Fireside chat.
-Contact: theturingway@gmail.com, or individually write to Anne or Malvika.
+Contact: theturingway@gmail.com, or individually write to *The Turing Way* team.
 * We co-design the session with the co-hosts -- they are also the speaker in the session and we don’t have the moderator vs speaker differentiation.
 * We try to bring different views, perspectives and backgrounds through the speakers.
 We very much welcome suggestions and nominations for speakers.
 * We use Etherpad to share the format, invite everyone to share their notes and resources and take them back with them after the event.